Introduction

 • --container: The container name you want to deploy.
 Default: project-name

-• --port: The port you want to deploy to.
+• --port: The port the application listens on inside its container.
 Default: 8080

-• --db-port: The port you want to deploy the database to.
-Default: 5432 (postgres), 3306 (mysql), 6379 (redis)
+• --db-port: The database port.
+Default: 5432 (PostgreSQL), 3306 (MySQL), or 6379 (Redis).

-• --db-user: The user you want to deploy the database to.
-Default: project-name
+• --db-user: The database user.
+Default: project-name.

-• --db-password: The password you want to deploy the database to.
-Default: project-name
+• --db-password: The database password.
+Default: project-name.

-• --db-name: The name you want to deploy the database to.
-Default: project-name
+• --db-name: The database name.
+Default: project-name.

 • --detach: Run deployment in background (don't wait for completion)